tlwl19/EGL314/README.md

 If you guessed a correct icon, you will move on to the next level, and you can click the start button to display the next icon on the polarizer.

-In order to beat the game, you have to guess the correct icon through 4 levels with each level progressing with higher diffuulty where lesser-known brands are displayed or where some brand icons are harder to distinguish.
+In order to beat the game, you have to guess the correct icon through 4 levels, with each level progressing with higher diffuulty where lesser-known brands are displayed or where some brand icons are harder to distinguish.
 You only have one attempt.

 Once you have beaten all 4 levels, you will be prompted to enter your name